otega99/anime_downloader/README.md

 ## Anime downloader

 This is a python script for downloading anime from https://www1.gogoanime.ai/ through the terminal.
 It allows you to download an entire season at once or just one episode.
+The requirements for using this program is to have Chrome web browser installed on your computer and the Buster chrome extension installed on your browser (https://chrome.google.com/webstore/detail/buster-captcha-solver-for/mpbjkejclgfgadiemmefgebjfooflfhl?hl=en)in order to automatically solve captchas.